lawrence1986/hng-stage0-profile-card/README.md

-# hng-stage0-profile-card
+# hng-stage1-profile-card

+Added to existing repo.

 🎯 HNG Stage 0 — Profile Card Task
 👋 Introduction

-This project is a Profile Card Component built as part of Stage 0 of the HNG Learn Program.
+This project is a Profile Card Component built as part of Stage 0 & 1 of the HNG Learn Program.
 It demonstrates semantic, accessible, and responsive web design using plain HTML, CSS, and Vanilla JavaScript — no frameworks.

 🧱 Features